populationgenomics/metamist/docs/installation.md

 We have found that [OrbStack](https://orbstack.dev/) is faster and easier to use than [Docker Desktop](https://docs.docker.com/desktop/) but either should work fine.

-You can also install MariaDB standalone using [homebrew](brew.sh) or another package manager.
+If you would prefer to not use Docker, you could also install MariaDB standalone using [homebrew](brew.sh) or another package manager.

 To start the database, run: